Payback Period Calculator

 How to Account for Discounted Cash Flow

 Understanding the time value of money (TVM) is key for anyone who needs to make important financial decisions.
+A discounted cash flow analysis is a method to value an investment based on expected future cash flows, adjusting for the time value of money.

 For example, suppose you have the opportunity to invest $100 today that will become $120 one year from now, and you also have the opportunity to invest $100 that would become $120 two years from now—you would certainly choose the first option because that means you’d be able to get the same amount of money sooner.